agustinenriquez/django-register-tags/README.md

 This a Visual Studio Code Extension.

-Create a boilerplate for the selected text.
+Create a boilerplate from selected model.

 ## Usage